 Research & Publications

-Dr. Safdar is an internationally recognized clinical scholar in sex and gender-specific research with a focus on microvascular health and physical activity.
+Dr. Safdar is an internationally recognized clinical scholar and translational researcher in sex and gender-specific research with a focus on microvascular health.
 Her second area of interest is in creating systems-based solutions to advancing professional development of women in medicine.
 Dr. Safdar has won several leadership and research awards including Yale EM Research of the year award in 2004, Connecticut Chapter of Emergency Physicians (CCEP) award in 2004 and the National Best Clinical Science Research Award (Resident) by Society of Academic Emergency Medicine (SAEM) in 2005 and Mid career award by AWAEM.
 She led a national collaborative initiative on Gender-Specific Research in Emergency Care.
 This multidisciplinary and multi-institutional effort is aimed to set the agenda for sex- and gender-specific research in emergency care research for the next decade.
 Dr. Safdar has also served as President of Academy for Women in Academic Emergency Medicine (AWAEM).

 Specialized Terms: Sex- and gender-specific research; Endothelial reactivity; Microvascular disease; Cardiac biomarkers; cerebral small vessel disease; physical activity, disparities, COVID-19.